Ap0207/springer-de-test/README.md

 * Docker (or Podman-Docker on Fedora)

 ## How to Run
-This application is containerized for portability.
-Follow these steps to generate the report:
+This application is containerized for portability,to generate the report:

-### 1. Build the Docker Image
+### Build the Docker Image
 ```bash
 docker build -t de-project .